ralesniak/women-of-urp/README.md

 ### Presenting Skills
 *(May 25, 2018)*

-I’m writing this a week after my thesis presentation so I still have presenting on the brain!

 Visual:

 [Better Presentations by Jon Schwabish](http://www.jstor.org.proxy.library.georgetown.edu/stable/10.7312/schw17520): If you follow this, your presentations really will be better.
 I took the idea of “layering” to heart and it made really heavy data sections super clear.
 It’s available as an eBook through the GU Library -- but alums should pony up the money anyway